yoannchaudet/tianlan/README.md

 The `Parameters` hashtable is passed directly to [Invoke-Pester](https://github.com/pester/Pester/wiki/Invoke-Pester) (the entry point to the test framework we use).

-Note, you can also run the tests in a container (where all dependencies are installed) by using the `builddocker.ps1` which takes the same parameters.

 ## Getting started: provision an environment

 Ideally, create a new git repository and start the shell from it (or use the `-DeploymentPath` parameter to point at its